-At University of Colorado Boulder’s ATLAS Institute, researchers in The Laboratory for Playful Computation (LPC) have developed technology that enables middle-school students to quickly create networks, connect devices, invent apps and design wearable technology.
+At University of Colorado Boulder’s ATLAS Institute, researchers in the Laboratory for Playful Computation (LPC) have developed technology that enables middle-school students to quickly create networks, connect devices, invent apps and design wearable technologies.

 No previous programming or hardware experience required.

 “We’ve developed the first tools specifically designed to empower youth to create and experiment with networked technologies,” says Ben Shapiro, LPC director and an assistant professor at ATLAS.
 “We’re reimagining the tools and skills learned in computer science education to match the computer science of today.”

 To explain, Shapiro points to Alexa, Amazon’s intelligent personal assistant: In order to control lights, thermostats, garage doors and sprinklers with voice commands, Amazon’s data center communicates with the device’s online interface, and a message is transmitted to the device in your home.